CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ### Example 4: Embedding Item number

-- To add the two first letters of the Item number:
+To include the first two letters of the item number in your batch name, follow these steps:

 - enter left,
 - followed by (
 - select the item code function
 - followed by a ,
 - followed by the number of item code digits
 - followed by )
 - To string another element of data enter the + sign for MS SQL version and || for HANA version
 - Select the date function
 - To string another element of data enter the + sign for MS SQL version and || for HANA version